Medicare Part D Coverage in Michigan

 In Michigan, like the rest of the United States, Medicare Part D coverage is available through private insurance companies approved by Medicare to help beneficiaries with prescription drug costs.
 You can get this coverage through either a stand-alone Medicare Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.
 The way you get prescription drug coverage will depend on how you’re getting your Medicare Part A and Part B coverage and whether you’re enrolled in Original Medicare or a Medicare Advantage plan.

 If you’re enrolled in Original Medicare, Part A and Part B, keep in mind that prescription drug benefits are limited.
-You’ll be covered for certain medications you get as an inpatient during a hospital stay or in a doctor’s office; however, for the majority of prescription drugs, you’ll need to be enrolled in Medicare Part D. Medicare prescription drug coverage is available for Original Medicare beneficiaries as stand-alone coverage through a Medicare Prescription Drug Plan.
+You’ll be covered for certain medications you get as an inpatient during a hospital stay or in a doctor’s office; however, for the majority of prescription drugs, you’ll need to be enrolled in Medicare Part D. Medicare prescription drug coverage is available for Original Medicare beneficiaries as a stand-alone Medicare Prescription Drug Plan.

 Enrolling in Medicare Part D coverage in Michigan